 It may not always be immediately apparent, but the Parish Council first became involved in campaigning for fibre broadband back in 2014.

 Despite ever moving delivery dates, and a seeming lack of accountability, The Parish Council chase for updates and argue on parishioners’ behalf on a regular basis – including escalation to Dame Cheryl Gillan MP on occasion.
-The latest situation (in mid 2019) is that Fibre to the Cabinet (FTTC) is now available across the whole exchange.
+The latest situation (in 2021) is that Fibre to the Cabinet (FTTC) is now available across the whole exchange.
 Unfortunately this relies on copper wires to the premises, and, as the speed drops sharply as the distance from the cabinet increases, many residents are still not seeing any benefit.
-The next stage for premises remote from a cabinet is to install Fibre to the Premises (FTTP), which involves stringing fibre along the telephone poles and through underground conduits.
-Much of this work has been done, but the final section along Chesham Lane is more complex as apparently the trees interfere with the fibre.
-The latest estimate is that this work will be completed later in 2019 ….
+Many homes are now also eligible for Fibre to the Premises (FTTP), which involves stringing fibre along the telephone poles and through underground conduits directly to the property.

 In 2008, the National Air Traffic Service (NATS) proposed changes to the flight paths over south-east England, which would have resulted in lower flying over the Chilterns AONB.